 The 2021 series holes (Figure 3-21) were initially assayed only for gold while assays for silver and multi-elements were performed on an intermittent basis.
 However, after the silver assays were received and a detailed review of the drill core was completed, the presence of silver mineralization was wider spread than initially thought.
 Almost all of Nevada King's 2021 holes were drilled east of EAF within lower grade extensions of the historically mined deposit and peripheral to the Gustavson 2020 resource model.
-The 31 holes listed in Tables 3-14 and 3-15 and shown in
+The 31 holes listed in Tables 3-14 and 3-15 are shown in Figure 3-21.